LUKICSLA/LUKICSLA/README.md

 I'm a student of Applied informatics at the [Faculty of Natural Sciences of the University of Ss.
 Cyril and Methodius in Trnava](https://www.ucm.sk/en/), Slovakia.

-I have a passion for programming, web development, game development, computer networks, and hiking.
+I have a passion for web development, server management, game development, programming, computer networks, and hiking.

 # 🎓 My skills
 | Language  | CEFR Level |